Councillor and committee pages are currently unavailable due to a technical issue. We apologise for the inconvenience.

 The multiplier is the number your rateable value is multiplied by to get your final bill.
 There is a:

-You can check the current multiplier and estimate your business rates online (GOV.UK).
+You can check the current multiplier and estimate your business rates online using the GOV.UK link below for calculating your business rates.

 From 1 April 2024, the small business multiplier will by default apply to all hereditaments with a rateable value below the multiplier threshold (currently £51,000).
-This includes properties occupied by charities and unoccupied properties, which currently do not qualify for the small business multiplier.
+This includes properties occupied by charities and unoccupied properties, which did not previously qualify for the small business multiplier.

 How revaluation works